-SABB is required to place Variation Margin (VM) in the form of cash, to cover adverse Marked-to-Market (MTM) daily positions in respect of covered counterparties as required by the margining regulations.
+SAB is required to place Variation Margin (VM) in the form of cash, to cover adverse Marked-to-Market (MTM) daily positions in respect of covered counterparties as required by the margining regulations.
 This placement of collateral (margin) is not dependent on ratings and hence in general a ratings downgrade would not require an increase in collateral placement.

-CCR1 Analysis of counterparty credit risk (CCR) exposure by approach (Figures in SAR 000's)
+CCR1: Analysis of CCR exposures by approach (Figures in SAR 000's)